Exceptional by its very nature!

 April 10, 2020

 A group of countries and dependencies in the Western hemisphere is often referred to as "Latin America".
-Its joyful mellowness, its brightly colored cities and the sheer beauty of its wide-open spaces are the main attractions of this post-colonial continent.
-It is Latin because the most predominant spoken languages Spanish, French and Portuguese.
-Here, we will uncover the deliciousness of the following countries in Latin America, Argentina, Brazil, Chile, Colombia, Ecuador, Guatemela, Peru and the next world's wine destination - Uruguay.
+Its joyful mellowness, its brightly colored cities, and the sheer beauty of its wide-open spaces are the main attractions of this post-colonial continent.
+It is Latin because of the most predominant spoken languages are Spanish, French, and Portuguese.
+Here, we will uncover the deliciousness of the following countries in Latin America, Argentina, Brazil, Chile, Colombia, Ecuador, Guatemala, Peru, and the new world's wine destination - Uruguay.

 From the Andes mountains to the equatorial Amazon rain forest, from the Inca city of Machu Picchu to the Patagonian glaciers, the landscapes of South America exert a magnetic pull that fascinates all travelers set on discovering these New World paradises.
 The ancestral land of Amerindian civilizations, Latin America abounds with hidden treasures that will instill delightful memories: infinite expanses of breathtaking beauty, exuberant flora and fauna, sun-soaked beaches in the middle of winter, and an avant-garde culinary scene are all part of the journey, not to mention the warm hospitality of the local people or the charm of ancient colonial towns and cities.